 A lender must not grant administrative forbearance on the basis of disability until the lender receives the completed discharge application or the physician's request for additional time to complete the discharge application.
-If the borrower submits the discharge application after the 90-day time frame, the borrower must have the physician complete a new application and the borrower must submit the application to the lender within 90 days of the physician's certification of the new discharge application.
+If the lender receives the discharge application after the 90-day time frame, the borrower must have the physician complete a new application and the lender must receive the application within 90 days of the physician's certification of the new discharge application.
 A lender may need to update total and permanent disability discharge procedures and update counseling materials.